andrew-dev-p/game-hub/README.md

 ## Features

 - **Game Discovery**: Explore a vast collection of games from multiple platforms like PC, PlayStation, Xbox, and more.

+- **Game Details Page**: Each game has a dedicated details page displaying **trailers, screenshots, descriptions, genres, ratings, and platform availability** for a more immersive browsing experience.

 - **Platform Filtering**: Filter games based on your preferred platform, whether it’s PC, PlayStation, Xbox, or mobile.